 Knowing how to store a Pata Negra ham is essential to preserving its texture and flavors.
 Once opened, the ham should be kept in a cool, dry, and well-ventilated place, away from heat and direct sunlight.

 After slicing, it is advisable to protect the surface with a small amount of white fat taken from the ham itself.
-This method helps limit oxidation of the cut surface.
-It is also best to avoid permanent airtight coverings on the entire piece, to allow the ham to breathe.
+This traditional method helps limit oxidation of the cut surface.
+It is also best to avoid completely airtight packaging for a whole ham, as the ham needs to breathe.

 If the ham is already sliced and vacuum-sealed, it should be stored in the refrigerator.
-Before serving, it should be taken out in advance so that it can slowly return to the appropriate serving temperature.
-This is when the fat becomes melt-in-your-mouth tender and the flavors are best expressed.
+Before serving, it is recommended to take it out in advance so that it gradually returns to room temperature.
+This is when the fat becomes melt-in-your-mouth tender and the flavors fully develop.

 Conclusion

-The curing of the ham is one of the great secrets of the Pata Negra, but it cannot be understood in isolation.
-It is the result of a complete production chain: breed, diet, raising in the dehesa, official inspection, slow production, and extended maturation.
-To make a good purchase, you must therefore know how to recognize a ham, choose the right category, and store it properly once you get home.
+The curing of the ham is one of the great secrets of Pata Negra, but it cannot be understood in isolation.
+It is the result of a complete production chain: the Iberian breed, acorn-fed diet, raising in the dehesa, official inspection, slow production, and extended aging.
+To make a good purchase, you must therefore know how to interpret the categories, recognize the signs of quality, and store the ham properly once opened.
 It is this comprehensive understanding that allows you to distinguish a simple Spanish ham from a true premium product.